St. Paul University Dumaguete - Scholarships and Other Discounts

 (Any of the Degree Programs except in BS in Hospitality Management, BS in Tourism Management and BS in Nursing)

-The Student Assistance Program (SAP)/Working Student are dedicated to providing opportunity for students who are academically qualified – in need of financial assistance to pursue their studies towards a Degree by working on campus as student assistants.
+The Mere Marie Micheau Scholarship (Working Student) are dedicated to providing opportunity for students who are academically qualified – in need of financial assistance to pursue their studies towards a Degree by working on campus as student assistants.

 Benefits:

-Ø Free tuition fee for every semester for a maximum load of 21 units
+• Free tuition fee for every semester for a maximum load of 24 units

 Documentary Requirements: